 Nowadays, commercial pilots are allowed to wear contact lenses as long as the water content in the lenses is low enough that they won’t be compromised by the low humidity in the plane’s cabin.
 For the most part, eyeglasses are never allowed as they can become lost or damaged, a risk that no airline will be willing to take.

-Vision requirements of the astronaut are similar to that of the pilot.
+The vision requirements of the astronaut are similar to that of the pilot.
 Kids dream of traveling in space, though its actuality is slim.
-Unlike pilots, astronauts are strictly prohibited from wearing corrective eye wear.
-The change in atmospheric pressure and being in a zero gravity state can cause significant problems for both contact and eyeglass wearers.
+Unlike pilots, astronauts are strictly prohibited from wearing corrective eyewear.
+The change in atmospheric pressure and being in a zero-gravity state can cause significant problems for both contact and eyeglass wearers.

-Fashion designers, interior designers, tailors and related visual-mediums rely heavily on their eyes to create their products.
-While there are no vision requirements per se, poor vision is going to stifle your ability to distinguish color, or depth, or needle point.
+Fashion designers, interior designers, tailors, and related visual mediums rely heavily on their eyes to create their products.
+While there are no vision requirements per se, poor vision is going to stifle your ability to distinguish color, depth, or needlepoint.